mrtamm/sqlstore/README.md

-Some guidelines on how to prepare the environment for executing these tests on an actual database are outlined in [database setup README](src/test/resources/ws/rocket/sqlstore/test/db/README.md).
+Some guidelines on how to prepare the environment for executing these tests on an actual database are outlined in [database setup README](src/test/resources/ws/rocket/sqlstore/db/README.md).

-(Without database-specific configuration in test classpath, and just running command `mvn test`, the database tests in `ws.rocket.sqlstore.test.DatabaseTest` will be skipped.)
+(Without database-specific configuration in test classpath, and just running command `mvn test`, the database tests in `ws.rocket.sqlstore.DatabaseTest` will be skipped.)

 Additional Information